uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 // You will need to get a project ID from infura https://www.infura.io const INFURA_PROJECT_ID = '<your PROJECT_ID here>'

-// This is a raw X25519 private key, provided as an example; you will need to generate your own when going to production.
+// This is a raw X25519 private key, provided as an example.
+// You can run `veramo config create-secret-key` in a terminal to generate a new key.
-// In a production app, this MUST not be hardcoded in your source code. const dbEncryptionKey = '29739248cad1bd1a0fc4d9b75cd4d2990de535baf5caadfdf8d8f86664aa830c'
+// In a production app, this MUST NOT be hardcoded in your source code. const dbEncryptionKey = '29739248cad1bd1a0fc4d9b75cd4d2990de535baf5caadfdf8d8f86664aa830c'
 ```